Who We Are

 Open and Affirming

-Living in Christ requires that we act so that LGBT persons should not suffer from discrimination that threatens their basic human rights.
-In response, we call for justice for LGBT people in our community and in our society.
+Living in Christ requires that we act so that LGBTQ+ persons should not suffer from discrimination that threatens their basic human rights.
+In response, we call for justice for LGBTQ+ people in our community and in our society.